(Last updated December 07, 2025)

 val newNames = names.occupy(name)

-copy(grid = newGrid, blocks = newBlocks, names = newNames)
+copy(grid = newGrid, names = newNames)

 Here we are not concerned with recursion depth, stack overflow, or performance.
 The evaluated formulas will be dead simple, and the worlds will be very small.